stimpy77/xio.js/README.md

 xio.js is a library that enables you to read and write data to/from data stores and remote servers using a consistent interface.
 It enables you to write code that can be more easily migrated between storage locations and/or URIs.

+### Basic verbs

+- get
+- set (used only by localStorage, sessionStorage, and cookie)
+- put (defaults to "set" behavior when using localStorage, sessionStorage, or cookie)
+- post (defaults to "set" behavior when using localStorage, sessionStorage, or cookie)
+- delete
+- et al; HTTP verbs would apply

 ### Examples

 #### localStorage